Schedule

 2:00 p.m. – 3:00 p.m. | Patent Damages: A Deep Dive Into Assessing Damages in Patent Cases

-Assessing and evaluating damages in patent cases, including properly preparing experts, is an issue that arises in every patent case that crosses your desk.
-Understanding how to effectively assess and advise on this front is an issue that arises essentially immediately when evaluating a case and preparing experts on this issue is critical to successful litigation.
+Assessing and evaluating patent damages, including properly preparing experts, is an important issue that arises in every patent case.
+Understanding how to effectively assess the patent’s value, the infringing product’s market impact, comparable licensing agreements, and other damages considerations is a complex interplay of art, and science.
+Advising on this front is critical to litigation, trial, and settlement strategies which can make or break a case.
 Join Bita Rahebi and Erin Crockett for a deep dive into a topic that is both complex and omnipresent in patent litigation.

 2:00 p.m. – 3:00 p.m. | Trademark Year in Review & Looking Forward